19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (B) if the child becomes a citizen of Singapore within a period (referred to in this sub-paragraph as the relevant period) of 4 weeks commencing immediately after the period referred to in section 76(1)(b) of that Act ends, to absent herself from work and receive payment from her employer at her gross rate of pay for the period commencing on the day the child becomes a citizen of Singapore and ending on the last day of the relevant period;

+[Act 33 of 2016 wef 01/07/2017]

-(v) where section 76(1)(c) of that Act applies and the child is delivered during her first or second confinement —
+(v) where section 76(1)(c) of that Act applies and her confinement during which the child is delivered is her first or second specified event —

 (A) if the child becomes a citizen of Singapore within the period of 8 weeks referred to in section 76(1)(c)(i) of that Act —